 First, you want to build your frames.
 Grab your cut 2″x 4″ and 1″ x 2″ pieces and assemble them like the diagram shows:

 Once your frames are assembled, set them up on sawhorses or work surface.
-You are going to make the trellis using the frame as a template, but are NOT attaching it to the frame if you want to do the faux finish seen in video below.
+Next, you are going to make the trellis using the frame as a template, but are NOT attaching it to the frame.
+Ideally, you want to do the faux finish seen in video below before attaching.
 If you only want to stain the trellis same as the frame, reverse the layout below beginning with the vertical pieces.